|Nutrition Facts (per serving)|

-Like all mimosas, it's best to keep things simple, so you'll only need three ingredients to make this drink.
-The base is a lovely combination of pear vodka and apple cider, which are topped with your favorite sparkling wine.
+Like all mimosas, it's best to keep things simple, so you only need three liquid ingredients to make this drink.
+The base is a lovely combination of pear vodka and apple cider, which is topped with your favorite sparkling wine.
 The apple garnish and cinnamon sugar rim complete the look and give you a little spiced, fruity sweetness to enjoy while you drink with friends and family.

-4 to 5 ounces Champagne (or sparkling wine)
+4 to 5 ounces sparkling wine, to taste

-Begin by rimming a glass with cinnamon sugar: On a small plate, mix together 1 part ground cinnamon and 2 parts white sugar until it is a uniformly brown.
-Rub a lime wedge or apple slice around the rim of a Champagne flute to wet it.
-Slowly roll the rim in the cinnamon sugar until the entire rim is coated.
-Tap off any excess sugar.
+Rim a glass with cinnamon sugar: Rub a lime wedge (or apple slice) around the rim of a Champagne flute to wet it.
+Slowly roll the rim in cinnamon sugar, then tap off any excess sugar.